splunk-soar-connectors/intsights/README.md

 [comment]: # "  Copyright (c) 2019-2021 IntSights Cyber Intelligence Ltd."
 [comment]: # ""
+[comment]: # "  This unpublished material is proprietary to IntSights."
+[comment]: # "  All rights reserved.
+The methods and"
+[comment]: # "  techniques described herein are considered trade secrets"
+[comment]: # "  and/or confidential.
+Reproduction or distribution, in whole"
+[comment]: # "  or in part, is forbidden except by express written permission"
+[comment]: # "  of IntSights"
+[comment]: # ""
 [comment]: # "  Licensed under the Apache License, Version 2.0 (the \"License\");"
 [comment]: # "  you may not use this file except in compliance with the License."
 [comment]: # "  You may obtain a copy of the License at"